COVID-19 Library Announcement

 In order to meet specific research needs of students, faculty, and staff, the library offers an Interlibrary Loan service.
 Through this service, HGTC Library patrons may borrow materials from other libraries throughout the country.
 You can request an Interlibrary Loan with this form, or by speaking with a library staff member.

 PASCAL Delivers allows current HGTC employees and students to request books from other South Carolina colleges and universities.
-Search the PASCAL catalog, or visit their website for answers to frequently asked questions.
+PASCAL items may be obtained through HGTC OneSearch.

 CCU Borrowing Privileges